-Lead Testing of Drinking Water
+Lead Testing of Drinking Water (Updated January 20, 2025)

 Minnesota Statute (M.S.
 121A.335) requires public schools to test for lead in water every five years and to make the results available to the public.
-Wrenshall School District has conducted and continues to conduct Lead in Drinking Water testing per the Minnesota Department of Health guidelines.
-The next scheduled tests will occur during the 2024-2025 school year.
-There are currently no water sources within the district exceeding EPA standards.
-For more information on Wrenshall School District's lead reduction program and testing results, please contact Jeff Pesta, Interim Superintendent.
+Wrenshall School District has conducted testing through a contract with the Institute for Environmental Assessment (IEA) per the Minnesota Department of Health guidelines.
+During previous test intervals there had been no water sources within the school sites exceeding Environmental Protection Agency (EPA) standards of five (5) parts per billion.